jieunjeong09/RNAseq-limma/README.md

 **2** The analytical workflow

-`mrna.kieun.R` finds direrential genes using edgeR, voom and limma, finds significant biological processes and pathways and other findings.
+`mrna.jieun.R` finds direrential genes using edgeR, voom and limma, finds significant biological processes and pathways and other findings.

 A. Reads RDS files